-5.8 A Recent Advance in Use of Biocellular Uses: Micronized and "Nanofat[TM]" (Emulsified AD-tSVF)
+A Recent Advance in Use of Biocellular Uses: Micronized &"NanofatTM" (Fully or Partially Emulsified AD-tSVF)

-Over the past few years, several alternative advances in processing the lipoaspirated tSVF via mechanical emulsification have evolved [32].
-However many applications still favor the same biocellular product creation (including use of additive advantages offered by addition of HD-PRP concentrates) while retaining small fragment tSVF capable of injection via smallbore needles (down to 30 gauge).
-Recent published evidence has shown that creation of the mechanically emulsified "nanofat" does not have a detrimental impact on stem/stromal cellular numbers or viabilities while markedly reducing the volume of ATC provided by mature adipocytes (Fig. 5.25).
+Over the past few years, several alternative advances in processing the lipoaspirated tSVF via mechanical emulsification have evolved [31].
+While many application still favoring the same Biocellular product creation (including use of additive advantages offered by addition of HD-PRP concentrates) while retaining small fragment tSVF capable of injection via small bore needles (down to 30 gauge).
+Recent published evidence has shown that creation of the mechanically emulsified "nanofat" does not have a detrimental impact on stem/stromal cellular numbers or viabilities while markedly reducing the volume of ATC provided by mature adipocytes (Figure 25).

-Recent advances now offer the opportunity to have a disposable system to achieve maximal lysis of adipocytes while preserving the much smaller cSVF component (Figs. 5.28 and 5.29).
+Recent advances now offer the opportunity to have a disposable system to achieve maximal lysis of adipocytes, while preserving the much smaller cSVF component (Figures 28 and 29).
 It is important to note that this emulsified (micronized) tSVF product is NOT ABLE to produce true cSVF and, therefore, CANNOT be safely used in any intravascular uses.
-Although not believed to be as effective as using larger fragment tSVF for structural grafting, it can still be combined with PRP concentrates to provide improved dermal vascularity and configuration.
+Although not believed to be as effective as using larger fragment tSVF for structural grafting, can still be combined with PRP concentrates to provide improved dermal vascularity and configuration.